Explore Multiband Compression Benefits

-It seems to me that there are many different compression types used in music production nowadays.
+It seems to me that many different compression types are used in music production nowadays.
 However, I find one of them extremely useful.
-This is because it allows the audio signal to be processed and controlled in a number of bands rather that one band like in traditional compressor units.
+This is because it allows the audio signal to be processed and controlled in several bands rather than one band, like in traditional compressor units.
 I am talking about Multiband Compression.
-This type of compression has proven to be very useful in popular electronic dance music genres like Dubstep, Trance, and D&B. In my opinion, multiband compression can be used in just about any music genre, if used properly.
+This compression type has proven helpful in popular electronic dance music genres like Dubstep, Trance, and D&B. If appropriately used, multiband compression can be used in just about any music genre.

 Multiband Compression 101

-To make a quick summary let’s say that a multiband compressor is dividing the frequency spectrum into different sections, or bands so that each has its own unique compression settings.
-This allows longer attack time for the low band of that bass drum to punch through while keeping the shorter attack time in a higher band to keep the guitar in check.
+To summarize, let's say that a multiband compressor divides the frequency spectrum into different sections or bands so that each has its unique compression settings.
+This allows a longer attack time for the low band of that bass drum to punch through while keeping the shorter attack time in a higher band to keep the guitar in check.

-By using a multiband compressor, it is possible to closely tailor the compression for different elements in a mix.
-To put it simply, you can compress the recording more transparently than with a standard single-band compressor.
-In order to effectively compress the wide range of frequencies contained in a recording, different attack and release times would be required for different parts of the frequency spectrum.
+Using a multiband compressor makes it possible to tailor the compression for different elements in a mix closely.
+You can compress the recording more transparently than a standard single-band compressor.
+In order to effectively compress the wide range of frequencies contained in a recording, different attack and release times would be required for other parts of the frequency spectrum.
 Multiband compression makes this possible.

 A/B Comparison